ChaoZhangTHU/chaozhangthu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Human-machine interface (HMI) Lab lead by [Prof. Milin Zhang](https://scholar.google.com.hk/citations?user=otyvO5AAAAAJ) in the Department of Electronic Engineering, Tsinghua University.
+I am a PhD candidate at the Human-machine interface (HMI) Lab lead by [Prof. Milin Zhang](https://scholar.google.com.hk/citations?user=otyvO5AAAAAJ) in the Department of Electronic Engineering, Tsinghua University.
 I received my bachelor degree from the Department of Electronic Engineering, Tsinghua University in 2020.

 Research Interests
 ======